mlanza/logseq-style-carousel/README.md

 # Logseq Style Carousel Plugin

-This plugin provide buttons for cycling through styles often to affect what is hidden or shown.
+This plugin provides buttons for cycling through styles often to affect what is hidden or shown.
 By default it is preconfigured with a button that:

 **Toggles the visibility of completed and canceled to-dos.**